Multi-WAN Terminology and Concepts¶

-Failover refers to the ability to switch from one or more WANs to an alternate WAN if the preferred connection fails.
-This is useful for situations where traffic should utilize one specific WAN connection unless it is unavailable.
+Failover refers to the ability to switch from one or more WANs to an alternate set of WANs if the preferred connections fail.
+This is useful for situations where traffic should utilize a specific WAN connection unless it is unavailable.

 To fail from one firewall to another, rather than from one WAN to another, see High Availability.

 The Load Balancing functionality in pfSense software distributes connections over multiple WAN connections in a round-robin fashion.
-This feature operates on a per-connection basis.
+This feature operates on a per-connection basis, not a per-packet basis.
 If a gateway that is part of a load balancing group fails, the interface is marked as down and removed from all groups until it recovers, thus a load balanced configuration effectively also includes failover functionality.

 Monitor IP Addresses¶